equinix/terraform-equinix-metal-platform9-k8s/README.md

 If you need help with Packet you can join their [Community Slack](https://slack.packet.com/)!

 ### Known issues
+You will get an x509 certificate error due to an invalid certificates.
+This is because Platform9 normally used DNS names rather than an IP address for the Kubernetes API Endpoint.
+To work around this you'll need to run kubectl as follows: `kubectl --insecure-skip-tls-verify` this will ignore the certificate error.
+Platform9 is working on adding the Elastic IP to the certificate to avoid this error in the future.

 Since Platform9 doesn't have a Terraform Provider to Create and Destroy clusters, I had to write this as an [External Data Source](https://registry.terraform.io/providers/hashicorp/external/latest/docs/data-sources/data_source).
 I have written the logic to delete the cluster, but haven't written the logic to delete all of the nodes.